 Hydrozoans and death

 Hydrozoans are a smaller class in the Cnidarian order (In taxonomical chart).
 They look like and are close relatives of jellyfish.
 Even though they are not "True" jellyfish their common name is still jellyfish.
-Their life cycle consists of multiple stages and also morphism like the caterpillar's.
+Their life cycle consists of multiple stages and also metamorphism like the caterpillar's.

 These Hydrozoans can reproduce sexually and asexually.
-They first release sperm and egg cells, which fertilize (External fertilization ; In some species eggs are retained and fertilized internally, in which case embryos may be releases as larvae or retained until even more developed.) and forms a "Planula" and then sticks to a surface like the sea bed or a rock, develops into a polyp.
+They first release sperm and egg cells, which fertilize (External fertilization ; In some species eggs are retained and fertilized internally, in which case embryos may be releases as larvae or retained until even more developed.) and forms a "Planula" and then sticks to a surface like the sea bed or a rock, develops into a polyp. (you most probably couldn't differentiate them in this stage from hydra, corals and sponges etc. ).

 A Typical Polyp